 She began her aerial arts journey with Sarah Ragon in 2017, and has since blended these two disciplines into Aerial Yoga, completing her teacher training at CircuSoul Yoga in Sarasota, Florida in 2018.

 Athalia Whitworth comes alive when new students find compassion and inspiration in circus arts.
-She instructs beginner classes and also provides administrative support for all classes and programs.
+She is Cirque Appalachia's director and instructs beginner classes, in addition to providing administrative support for all classes and programs.
 Athalia is a relentless learner and loves a challenge.
-She calls Appalachia home.

 Athalia stumbled upon the aerial arts in 2000 when she met modern dance professor and trapeze legacy Susan Murphy.
 An athlete with a penchant for climbing and an appetite for tests of agility and strength, Athalia was drawn to duo trapeze and later fell in love with aerial silks.